Your Legacy for Wildlife

 Download our full information package to learn more about leaving a legacy gift.

 Our commitment to youWWF-Canada appreciates your commitment to the future of wildlife.
 We respect your privacy and the decisions you make while creating your Will.
-We promise to our legacy donors the following efforts:

 Learn More About Legacy Giving